jfraymond/phitigra/README.md

 ```
 after you install ipywidgets (see the [documentation](https://ipywidgets.readthedocs.io/en/latest/user_install.html)).

-*Note:* until [that issue](https://github.com/martinRenou/ipycanvas/issues/117) with ipycanvas is resolved, please stick to version 0.4.7 of ipycanvas otherwise you will not be able to interact with the widget.

 Phitigra is not known to work with JupyterLab at the moment.

 ## Installation